haiasko/haiasko.github.io/scratch/tso.md

 - buy jolly geologists, train 1 for max copper, and science him all
 - check marlbe masons and make them 5 asap, buff them asap
-- epic workyard, place it near working buildings
+- epic workyard, place it near working buildings (this silly, misunderstood buff)
 - buy as many gempits as you like (maybe 1) and place next to the epic woodyard for testing the buff
 - make 3 fast endless copper mines (might combine it with building the guild house and the other mines, beware marble!)
 - buy a MMoA and the other gens